 Collins, Michael Stuart (1973) The orchestral music of Sibelius.
 PhD thesis, University of Leeds.

 Text (Volume 2, music scores)

 |Item Type:||Thesis (PhD)|

-|Department:||The University of Leeds > Faculty of Performance, Visual Arts and Communications (Leeds) > School of Music (Leeds)|
+|Academic Units:||The University of Leeds > Faculty of Performance, Visual Arts and Communications (Leeds) > School of Music (Leeds)|

 |Last Modified:||07 Mar 2014 10:21|